 To Know Your Cuts of Canadian Beef is my number two tip and this great guide will be very helpful in knowing how to cook each cut of beef.

-For today’s post we are primarily focusing on roasting a prime rib cut.
+For today’s post, we are primarily focusing on roasting a prime rib cut.
 And I can help you with the leftover too in this Best Prime Rib Sandwich, it is amazing!!

 How to Make Roast Beef 101